Last updated January 4, 2024

 - USB 3.0

-If your system offers sufficient support for Thunderbolt operated audio interfaces, this might be a recommendation at least for high-end systems.
+If your system offers sufficient support for Thunderbolt operated audio interfaces, this might be a recommendation.

-The dark days of incompatible graphics card drivers are for the most part history.
-All three leading graphics cards manufacturers (AMD, NVIDIA, Intel) today offer solid drivers, so these vendors’ products are viable options.
+All three leading graphics cards manufacturers (AMD, NVIDIA, Intel) offer solid drivers, so these vendors’ products are viable options.
 However, it is important to install the core drivers only!
 Additional software components (e.g. GeForce Experience) can have a negative impact on the performance.

 For details and requirements, please have a look at the dedicated article on the video engine.